Vietnam Veterans Skin Rash PSA

 {Ranger has no connection, monetary or otherwise, with this cream.}

-Labels: veterans administration cannot cure rashes picked up in vietnam, vietnam rash, vietnam veterans rash helped by whitfields cream, Vietnam veterans skin rash treatment, VN tropical rash, whitfields cream
+Labels: naftin, puriya wonder balm, veterans administration cannot cure rashes from Vietnam, Vietnam veteran's rash, Vietnam veterans skin rash treatment, VN tropical rash, whitfields cream

 Good find, Lisa, and good reporting, jim.
 I've always been pretty impressed with the ingenuity of those old Brits.
 They got there and did that long before any other Westerners and managed damn well for all that they seemed to do their business pretty offhand.